frob/frob.github.com/content/posts/2026-01-05-getting-xdebug-working-with-zed-starring-cloude.md

 ---

 Essentially, this is what I was doing.
 I still used PhpStorm as my primary development environment but I would Zed for nearly anything else.
 This is close to how I was using VSCode before.
 VSCode started to get slow and bloated a couple of years ago.
 For PHP I have been using PhpStorm for over 10 years.
 This too is getting bloated.
-It is InteliJ based --which means java.
+It is IntelliJ based --which means java.
 For desktop applications you could do worse than using java, but it does leave performance on the table.

-Lately, PhpStorm has begun it's, somewhat, clunky AI integrations.
+Lately, PhpStorm has begun its somewhat clunky AI integrations.
 I find the AI in PhpStorm causes, at least, as much delay as it does time savings.
 This is the primary reason I turned to Zed --it is far more AI first.
 Zed allows us to use AI's from many sources, including Ollama based local AIs.

 I look forward to using Zed, more, now that Xdebug is working.